cardano-foundation/CIPs/CIP-0095/README.md

 with the ecosystem.
 Thus we believe encouraging further adoption of this approach is beneficial.

-The primary alternative approach to this is wallet providers integrating this functionality fully inside of wallet software, matching how staking is often implemented.
-We deem this approach as preferable from a security standpoint for combined functionality and would encourage wallet providers to pursue this.
+The primary alternative approach is for wallet providers to integrate this functionality fully inside of wallet software, matching how staking is often implemented.
+We deem this approach as preferable from a security standpoint, we would encourage wallet providers to pursue this.
 But we understand that this adds significant overhead to wallet designs, so we offer this API as an alternative.

 ### Why DReps and Ada Holders?